grigroviska/grigroviska/README.md

 I have been developing myself in the software field since high school.
 When I first started, I started with web and windows applications, and now I am progressing in the mobile field.
 I actively write applications in Java and Kotlin.

-* 🌍  I'm based in İstanbul
+* 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [karagozoglualper@protonmail.com](mailto:karagozoglualper@protonmail.com)
 * 🧠  I'm learning Kotlin and Java